programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 ## Suggested Prior Skills

 Though this lesson is primarily geared toward understanding the underlying principles of these calculations, it does assume some familiarity with the Python programming language.
 Code for this tutorial is written in Python3.6 and uses the Pandas (v0.25.3) and SciPy (v1.3.3) libraries to calculate distances, though it's possible to calculate these same distances using other libraries and other programming languages.
-For the text processing tasks, you will also use lxml (v4.3.2) and scikit-learn (v0.21.2).
+For the text processing tasks, you will also use scikit-learn (v0.21.2).
 I recommend you work through some of [the *Programming Historian* Python lessons](https://programminghistorian.org/en/lessons/introduction-and-installation) if you are not already familiar with Python.

 ## Installation and Setup